 Even though Michigan is a no-fault state, fault can factor into the accident case.
 A driver who is more than 50 percent at fault can be sued for pain and suffering by victims.
 The victims must, however, prove that they have suffered a serious impairment of bodily function resulting from the accident.
 This is referred to as the body injury threshold.

-To meet the body injury threshold, you must be able to prove that your injury was caused or exacerbated by the car accident and that it has significantly impaired your ability to live your normal life.
 It can be confusing to know whether you meet this threshold.
 In some cases involving broken bones, such as a mild hairline fracture, for example, you may not qualify.
 You may be eligible for others, such as a compound fracture.
 Your Michigan personal injury lawyer can help determine if you can sue for pain and suffering.

 If you meet this threshold, there is no cap on the monetary compensation for which you can sue the at-fault driver, but understand these are not punitive damages.
-The money recovered from this type of lawsuit is intended to award compensation to victims, not to punish the at-fault driver.n>
+The money recovered from this type of lawsuit is intended to award compensation to victims, not to punish the at-fault driver.

 We understand that choosing the right attorney can be tricky.
 However, there are some key qualities you look for prior to hiring an attorney for your case.